|Parks and Protected Areas

 Parliament sets aside and protects natural areas as national parks for the people of Canada.
 Most Canadians know national parks as places to vacation, camp, hike and canoe, but they are far more than just summer playgrounds.
 They are spectacular and serene landscapes that harbour globally significant wildlife populations and habitats of endangered species.

 Our national parks system began in 1885 with the protection of several tiny hot springs in a 23-square kilometre reserve in Banff, Alberta.
-Today our 42 national parks include as much land as the entire country of New Zealand.
+Today our 41 national parks include as much land as the entire country of New Zealand.
 But there is still plenty of room to grow.
-Twelve more parks are needed to complete the national parks system (land has been granted interim protection for two of these sites, at the East Arm of Great Slave Lake and Northern Bathurst Island.)
+Twelve more parks are needed to complete the national parks system.

 Since 1971, Nature Canada has played an important role in the protection of more than 125,000 square kilometres of lands and waters in Canadas national parks system.
-Our current priority is ensuring the creation of five new national parksthe Mealy Mountains in Newfoundland, Bathurst Island in Nunavut, Manitoba Lowlands, South Okanagan-Similkameen Valley in BC, and Wolf Lake in the Yukon.
+Our current priority is ensuring the creation of four new national parksthe Mealy Mountains in Newfoundland, Bathurst Island in Nunavut, Manitoba Lowlands, and Wolf Lake in the Yukon.